 “This product has not been analyzed or approved by the FDA.
 There is limited information on the side effects of using this product, and there may be associated health risks.
 Marijuana use during pregnancy and breast-feeding may pose potential harms.
 It is against the law to drive or operate machinery when under the influence of this product.
 KEEP THIS PRODUCT AWAY FROM CHILDREN.”;

-Additionally, for Edible Cannabis Products, the warning, "The impairment effects of Edibles may be delayed by two hours or more";
+Additionally, for Edibles, the warning, "The impairment effects of Edibles may be delayed by two hours or more";

 The name and contact information of the Marijuana Establishment that produced the Marijuana or Marijuana Product;